‘Wonder Woman’ Sequel Gets New Title, Chris Pine Returns

 SPOILERS FOR WONDER WOMAN (2017) FOLLOW

-Pine’s return is confusing for two reasons.
-His character sacrifices himself in a fiery explosion at the end of the first movie and that was during World War I. It looks like we’ll have to wait and see how he still looks like a 37-year-old Chris Pine decades after he was last seen.
+His character sacrifices himself in a fiery explosion at the end of the first movie, and that was during World War I. It looks like we’ll have to wait and see how he still looks like a 37-year-old Chris Pine decades after his last appearance.
 And he was last seen as a bunch of ash.

 END OF SPOILERS